coltorapps/builder/apps/docs/src/app/docs/builder-store/page.md

 ```

 {% callout title="You should know!" %}
+The initial schema undergoes synchronous integrity validation, which does not include the validation of attributes values.

-The initial schema will be synchronously validated for integrity, and the initial attribute errors will be validated for valid entity ID references and valid attribute keys.
+Additionally, the process ensures that initial attributs errors are checked for accurate entity ID references and appropriate attribute keys.
 {% /callout %}